facebookresearch/vggsfm/README.md

 **Updates:**
+- [Aug 6, 2024]
+  - VGGSfM is now available as a Python package, making it easier to integrate into other codebases!
+  - Introduced a new `VGGSfMRunner` class that serves as a central controller for all functionalities.

 - [Jul 28, 2024]
-  - Added support for filtering out dynamic objects using masks.
+  - Added support for filtering out dynamic objects using ```masks```.
 We will add an example soon but you can check `demo_loader.py` for a quick view.
   - Added support for `visual_dense_point_cloud`.
-  - Added support for `visual_query_points`.
-  - Made `visual_depths` optional.

 - [Jul 10, 2024] Now we support exporting dense depth maps!